neonmik/Wave-Machine-Firmware/README.md

 - Updates and Bugfixes:

+    - Oscillator:
+        - Feature: Investigate not reseting the Oscillator acculumlator on voice release/attack.
+Could yield more interesting sounding results.
+Might need to also asses interpolatation to allow an interpolation of last to next instead of just between samples. (should then smooth slightly between 0 and the first wavetable sample if not active).

     - Arp:
         - Improvement: Add a feature where the ARP is aware if it's sync'd or not, this will then facilitate the setting of Tempo as Div or BPM.